-If sorting is done by "melee potential" citizens are arranged based on their "melee combat potential" rating.
-This rating is a statistical measure that takes into account genetic predispositions in physical and mental attributes, as well as body size.
-Dwarves (and other humanoid creatures) with higher rating are expected to be more effective in melee combat if they train their attributes to their genetic maximum.
+If sorting is done by "melee potential", then citizens are arranged based on genetic predispositions in physical and mental attributes, as well as body size.
+Dwarves (and other humanoid creatures) with higher ratings are expected to be more effective in melee combat if they train their attributes to their genetic maximum.

-If sorting is done by "ranged potential" citizens are arranged based on their ranged combat potential rating.
-This rating is a statistical measure that takes into account genetic predispositions in physical and mental attributes.
+Similarly, the "ranged potential" sort orders citizens by genetic predispositions in physical and mental attributes that are relevant to ranged combat.
 Dwarves (and other humanoid creatures) with higher rating are expected to be more effective in ranged combat if they train their attributes to the maximum.